-Law firm blog posts are essential.
-Blog posts can add value to your site.
+Law firm blog posts are essential because they add tremendous value to your site.
 You may have heard that blogs do nothing for your page, but the reality is that they provide fresh and up-to-date content on a regular basis.
 Google and other search engines tend to recognize this when it comes to search.
-At Blue Seven Content, our law firm content writers have written thousands of legal blog posts for websites throughout the US.
+At Blue Seven Content, our law firm content writers have written thousands of best law firm blog posts for websites throughout the US.
 We understand what works and what doesn’t.

 At Blue Seven Content, approach providing blogs in various ways.
 We’ll be happy to use any of these approaches when working on the content for your law firm: